-Call one of the Holy Cross Children’s Services offices listed on the bottom of this page and ask for the Foster Care Home Developer.
+Call one of the Holy Cross Services Child Welfare Program offices listed on the bottom of this page and ask for the Foster Care Home Developer.
 We will mail you basic information about foster care.
 You can also download our “Become a Foster Parent” brochure.
 You may then attend an orientation that provides more in-depth information about Foster Care, the needs of foster children, and the foster home licensing process.

 At the orientation meeting you can determine if fostering is the right choice for you and your family.
 You are under no obligation to pursue foster parenting by attending.

 If you decide to pursue becoming a licensed foster home, a Foster Home Developer will visit your home, perform a preliminary inspection, and begin the licensing process.
 You will also be informed of options to receive the required training per state and agency rules.